 - 3.5.1 Allowable Uses Upon Issuance of Zoning Permit by Administrative Officer The following uses shall be allowed uses in the V/C District upon issuance of a Zoning Permit by the Administrative Officer.
 Site Plan Review and approval by the DRB shall also be required.
 Unless otherwise provided, only one principal use may be approved on any one lot:

 - a) Accessory dwelling as provided in Section 5.9.

 - b) Accessory uses or structures, except outdoor storage, to the uses in 3.5.1.

 - c) Artist/Craft studio.

 - d) Day care center.

 - e) Inn or guest house.

 - f) Museum.

 - g) Office, business or professional.

 - h) Personal services business.

 - i) Religious use as provided in Section 5.10.4

 - j) Restaurant, standard.

 - k) Retail business.

 - I) Theater, indoor.

 - 3.5.2 Allowable Uses Upon Issuance of Conditional Use Approval The following uses may be allowed in the V/C District after issuance of conditional use approval by the DRB.
 Unless otherwise provided, only one principal use, with its accessory structures, may be approved on one lot.

 - a) Adaptive use as provided in Section 5.6.8.

 - b) Bank.

 - c) Catering service.

 - d) Commercial multi-use building.

 - e) Business yard.

 - f) Educational facility as provided in Section 5.10.4.

 - g) Equipment supply and/or rental.

 - h) Funeral parlor.

-- i) Garage, vehicle repairs and service.
+- i) Group home.

-- j) Group home.
+- j) Hotel or motel.

-- k) Hotel or motel.
+- k) Light manufacturing

-- I) Light manufacturing
+- I) Lumber yard / Building supply business.

-- m) Lumber yard / Building supply business.
+- m) Planned Unit Development as provided in Section 5.12, if no subdivision of land is proposed (see Section 5.12.1).

-- n) Planned Unit Development as provided in Section 5.12, if no subdivision of land is proposed (see Section 5.12.1).
+- n) Powered Vehicle and/or Machinery Service

 - o) Private club.

 - p) Recreation, indoor or outdoor, facility or park.

 - q) Research laboratory.

 - r) Restaurant, fast food or take-out.

 - s) Retirement community.

 - t) Rooming or boarding house.

 - u) State- or community-owned and operated institutions and facilities, to the extent allowed by Section 5.10.4.

 - v) Storage, outdoor as an accessory use to any permitted or conditional use.

 - w) Tavern.

 - x) Veterinary Clinics

-- x) Wholesale trade.
+- y) Wholesale trade.

-- y) Dwelling Units as part of a Planned Unit Development.
+- z) Dwelling Units as part of a Planned Unit Development.

-- z) Agriculture, silviculture and horticulture as provided in Section 2.4.5.
+- aa) Agriculture, silviculture and horticulture as provided in Section 2.4.5